 Resistant Hypertension and Sleep Apnea

-You may be on a variety of blood pressure medicines, and if they’re still not working, you may have Resistant Hypertension.
 One of the treatments that can work for Resistant Hypertension is CPAP therapy3.
-If you’re currently undergoing treatment with a CPAP machine and your blood pressure isn’t going down, you might want to start checking your AHI from the previous night to see if it’s still high.
-This could be a sign that your treatment isn’t effective.
+If you’re currently undergoing treatment with a CPAP machine and your blood pressure isn’t going down, you might want to check your sleep data from the previous night to see if any improvements can be made to ensure your number of nightly apneas are as low as possible.

 Here are some tips for improving the quality of your sleep and the effectiveness of CPAP therapy: